ldsouza/ldsouza.github.io/_posts/2017-01-04-how-to-create-a-vm-in-azure-from-an-existing-disk.md

 $locationName = "East US"
 ```

-Define a Network Interface with a public IP Address to access the new VM.
+Create a Network Interface with a public IP Address to access the new VM.

 ```javascript
 $virtualNetwork = Get-AzureRmVirtualNetwork -ResourceGroupName $rgName -Name $virtualNetworkName